-Julia Conzon: As the site’s original developer, I will discuss the research we conducted to understand the site’s users’ needs as well as how we designed and developed the site to account for our findings.
+Julia Conzon: As the site’s original developer, Julia discussed the research we conducted to understand the site’s users’ needs as well as how we designed and developed the site to account for our findings.

-Andrew Nicklin: Will talk about the genesis of the site and where it may go in the future.
+Andrew Nicklin: Talked about the genesis of the site and where it may go in the future.

-Rachel Bloom: Will discuss what informed the creation of the directory’s set of metrics.
+Rachel Bloom: Discussed what informed the creation of the directory’s set of metrics.
 In addition, she will discuss the challenges of communicating the value of open data standards and their attributes to stakeholders.

 Nicholas Levy: If the Open Data Standards Directory hopes to grow through user contributions, a classification scheme must be devised to facilitate the querying of standards.
 A controlled vocabulary and a folksonomy are both considered for this purpose, but each comes with its own set of drawbacks.